President Biden pardons his son Hunter Biden

 “In recovery we can be given the opportunity to make amends where possible and rebuild our lives if we never take for granted the mercy that we have been afforded,” he added.
 “I will never take the clemency I have been given today for granted and will devote the life I have rebuilt to helping those who are still sick and suffering.”

-One thing that particularly swayed the president: a belief that his political opponents were trying to “break Hunter,” as he said in his statement, as Hunter Biden was recovering from addiction.
+One thing that particularly swayed the president: a belief that Republicans were trying to “break Hunter,” as he said in his statement, while his son was still recovering from addiction.
 The president pointed to his son’s five and a half years of sobriety “even in the face of unrelenting attacks and selective prosecution.”

 He said he “wrestled” with the decision and came to his conclusion this weekend.
 The Bidens spent the Thanksgiving holiday together in Nantucket, where the president and his son were seen having lunch, attending a tree lighting and going to Mass.